 Computed Tomography (CT)

 Noosa Radiology is pleased to announce the arrival of a new state of the art CT scanner.
-This million-dollar investment in patient care will come online in early September and is the first of its kind to be installed on the Sunshine Coast.
+This million-dollar investment in patient care is the first of its kind to be installed on the Sunshine Coast.

 Incorporating the latest in medical imaging technology, scans can now be completed faster than ever before with reduced radiation doses and improved image quality with new clinical applications.

 Equipped with TwinBeam Dual Energy, our Radiologists will be better able to detect information that has until now, gone unseen.
 This will assist with diagnostic staging for oncology patients and contrast enhancement of small tumours that can be detected earlier as they are visualised with dual energies.
 Dual Energy CT also helps define gout and kidney stone atomic composition.
 This can assist in planning the most appropriate treatment for patients.